 Chris Rubino is an associate attorney at Thompson Burton PLLC.
-His practice area focuses primarily on commercial real estate.
+His practice area focuses primarily on commercial real estate, finance, and lending.

 Chris’ background involves both commercial litigation and transactional work.
 In the past, Chris handled various bankruptcy litigation matters, complex distressed debt transactions, and large commercial real estate deals.
 Chris’ diverse experience gives him a unique perspective that helps him better serve the needs of clients.